HiraZaidii/stress-escape-/README.md

 11. As the site owner, I want users to read about what we have to offer
 12. As the site owner, I want users to know the different type of treatments
 13. As the site owner, I want the users to be able to contact us and be able to see our location and opening times
+14. As the site owner, I want the users to be able to see header and footer in case of 404 error

 ## Design